 See this post on Instagram

 Sorry for the silence.
-It has taken me out to while to get some definite answers.
-After 3 weeks of trying different healing modalities with no success, for what I thought to be a nerve impingement, I finally went to see a doctor.
-Though the symptoms were not indicating a fracture, I ordered an MRI to rule it out 100%.
+It has taken me remove a while to get some definite answers.
+After 3 weeks of trying different healing modalities with no success, for what I thought to be a nerve impingement, I finally went to see a sports doctor.
+Though the symptoms weren't indicating a fracture, I have ordered an MRI to rule it out 100%.
 Sadly the MRI came back positive for a sacral fracture.
 On March 19th I did a brick workout where my glute started to hurt.
-I did not take a warmup for the run, and figured I had stepped on a little funny and aggravated my sciatic nerve.
+I didn't do a warmup for the run portion, and figured I had stepped a little funny and aggravated my sciatic nerve.
 Three weeks of rest, massages, physical therapy and though it was getting better, it was still too painful to run.
 I got the MRI back and called my mom to tell her the news and she asked me if I had fallen.
-This then reminded me that on my bike workout on March 18th I rode up to a water fountain and tried to be cool and balanced at the fountain while taking a drink.
-I lost my balance and fell over to my hip / butt, without having time to unclip.
+This then reminded me that on my bike workout on March 18th I rode up to a water fountain and tried to be cool and balance at the fountain while taking a drink.
+I lost my balance and fell over directly onto my hip / butt, without having time to unclip.
 The embarrassment was far greater than any pain, so I immediately got back onto my bike and rode away.
 The next day I became symptomatic.
 The doctor thinks the bone was likely already weakened to fracture under this sort of trauma.
-Then the next couple of days' training took it completely over the edge.
+Then the next couple of day's training took it completely over the edge.
 Unfortunately, I am off running for 9-12 weeks.
-There is always a silver lining, and I will take this time to work hard on my swim, and other deficiencies that could have contributed to this injury.
+There is always a silver lining though, and I will take this time to work hard on my swim, and other deficiencies that could have contributed to this injury.
 We plan to document the whole process.
 You can mark my words that on the other side of this thing, I will be a stronger and better athlete.
 I want to sincerely thank all of my friends, family and sponsors who have been incredibly supportive in what has been a tough last couple of weeks. #nolimits